 Will I race ebikes again?
 Probably!
-I’m still healing and trying to be a smart athlete and not overdo it and push myself too hard in these long off road races and rides. until I get the OK from my doctor.
+I’m still healing FROM A HIP INJURY and trying to be a smart athlete, not overdo it NOR push myself too hard in these long off road races and rides. until I get the OK from my doctor.
 Did it feel like cheating?
 Honestly, no. ebikes all weigh around 40-50 lbs and even with a fast set of @envecomposites wheels, that weight is a limiter to performance over longer distances and absolutely on any climbing grades.
 While riding in “Economy” mode I could not keep pace with a group I normally would easily be able to.
-Yet in the next step up “Tour” mode, I could maintain a pace near my unassisted steady-state or tempo pace while exerting less energy so I could ride just a little faster for much longer while burning less matches.
+Yet in the next step up “Tour” mode, I could maintain a pace near my unassisted steady-state / tempo pace while exerting less energy so I could ride just a little faster for much longer while burning less matches.

-I love that #BWR has gone back to the mass-start all categories start together at the same time.
-They designed the course with a small selective climb within the first miles miles and a longer climb in the first 5miles so the field would safely and naturally sort itself out.
+I love mass-start all categories start together at the same time.
+They designed the course with a small selective climb within the first miles miles and a longer climb in the first 5 miles so the field would safely and naturally sort itself out.
 I moved into the front group on the climbs with the assist and then sat back off the back of the lead group to let the non-e riders race their own race.
 I mostly tried to stay out of the way of errrybody.

 It was FUN AS HELL.
 And, hard!
 Ebikes are silly, effective and a completely new and exciting way to experience riding bicycles and racing bicycles.
 Battery management will always be a consideration and that heavily defines how you will race an ebike on any given course.
 It has opened up a whole new world of exploration to me on a lot of my regular training routes.
 I am stoked.